sparrowcode/sparrowcode.io-content/en/tutorials/drag-and-drop.md

 }
 ```

-`.insertAtDestinationIndexPath' works poorly when pulling a cell from one collection to another.
+`.insertAtDestinationIndexPath` works poorly when pulling a cell from one collection to another.
 The application crashes when dragging outside the first section, this is related to the layout.
 Tables have no problem.

 ## For `TableView`